kimw/VMwareService/README.md

 A VMware Workstation virtual machine Windows service wrapper.

-The virtual machine wrapped with VMwareService can be loaded automaticly at the time Windows startup.
+VMwareService wraps virtual machine as a windows service, which can be loaded automaticly at the time Windows startup.
 When the Windows shutdown, the virtual machine will suspend automaticly.
 And resume from the last time it suspended while the Windows startup again.

 REQUIREMENTS
 ------------
 * .NET Framework 4.0 is required.
-* Create VMwareService.cfg file manully is required.
+* Create `VMwareService.cfg` file manully is required.

 HOW TO USE
 ----------
-1. Unzip the zip file you downloaded from [release zone] into a directory.
+1. Unzip the `VMwareService.zip` you downloaded from [release zone] into a directory.

-2. Create a plain text config file with your favorite editer (e.g. notepad).
+2. Create a plain text config file with your favorite editer (e.g. notepad) in the same diretory you unzipped `VMwareService.zip`.

-3. Type the command as follow in command line window (administrator is needed):
+3. Type the commands as follow in command line window (administrator is needed):

 ```batch
 VMwareService install